S&P/ASX 200 (^AXJO) Technical Analysis Elliott Wave Forecast & Trading [video]

 S&P/ASX 200 Index (^AXJO) Technical Analysis Elliott Wave Forecast.
-Plus CBA ANZ BHP RIO FMG, IRON ORE, COPPER, CRUDE, AUDUSD, NIFTY 50, CHINA A50.
+Plus CBA ANZ BHP RIO FMG, IRON ORE, COPPER, CRUDE, AUDUSD, DXY, NIFTY 50, CHINA A50 Shanghai Composite SSEC.

 Australian Stocks: Finance and resources stocks are heading lower, that said the resources stocks are in their final stages of completion (2 weeks) whereas the finance sector stocks are just starting their decline into Intermediate Wave (4).